 Handmade cards are lovely, but why stop there when you can DIY the envelope, too?
 Fabric envelopes are super cute, resuable and so much more personal than their store-bought cousins.
 Not to mention they're a genius way to use fabric scraps left over from your latest project.
 Slip in a small gift, an extra-special photo or, obviously, a card that truly sends a heartfelt message.

-Step 1: Coat with Mod Podge
+1, Coat With Mod Podge

-Use these easy steps to make as many envelopes in as many colors and patterns as you wish!
+Use these easy steps to make as many envelopes in as many colors and patterns as you wish.
 You can’t go wrong with having a stash ready for the next holiday.

 Need something to fill your envelopes?
 DIY your own Valentine's cards and add a little crochet heart for good measure.